 The IOT noted that there was no requirement for the applicant to explain why the right to Intervene should be granted and that this is a critical element in such an application.
 As such, the proposed text includes this additional requirement for filing a motion to Intervene.

+All motions for intervention shall include a declaration by the moving Party that:

+All statements it makes in its motion are true and correct;

+They are not intentionally misleading the Panel; and

+They are not filing the motion and seeking to intervene for improper purposes.
+Improper purposes include, but are not limited to:

+Having the primary intent to delay the IRP action or the resolution of an underlying proceeding;

+Seeking to harass ICANN, another IRP Claimant or any other Party or potential Party to the IRP proceedings; or

+Having the primary intent of selecting the IRP Panelists who will hear either Dispute.

 Rationale: As for Rule 7(8).

+ICANN and any IRP Claimant who is a Party to an IRP which is the subject of a request for intervention shall be entitled to submit a statement in response within [21/28] days of receipt of the motion to intervene.

 Rationale: As for Rule 7(9).

+In considering whether to allow intervention, the IRP Panel should consider all relevant circumstances, including, without limitation:

+The views of all the Parties.

+The progress already made in the IRP, including whether allowing the request would require previous decisions to be reopened, steps to be repeated, or other duplication of work.

+Whether granting a request to intervene would create a conflict of interest for an already-appointed Panelist.

 Rationale: As for Rule 7(11), noting that the non-exhaustive list of appropriate factors is more limited than in the case of consolidation.

+The IRP Panel should endeavour to make a decision on a motion for intervention as soon as possible and in any event shall do so within [15] days of final submissions.
+The IRP Panel shall provide a brief statement of the reasons for their decision.

 Rationale: As for Rule 7 (12).

+The IRP Panel shall continue in place after an application for intervention is granted unless one or more of the Panelists is unable to continue, and withdraws, due to conflict of interest, in which case the Party whose Panelist withdraws will select a further Panelist in accordance with Rule 3.

 Rationale: As with Rule 7 (14), the IOT noted a potential gap in the ISP regarding Intervention.
 Panelists in the First IRP must reconsider if they have a conflict of interest as a result of the intervener joining the proceedings, and withdraw if appropriate.

-Excluding materials exempted from production under Rule 8 (Exchange of Information) below, the IRP Panel shall direct that all materials related to the Dispute be made available to entities that have intervened or had their claim consolidated unless a Claimant or ICANN objects that such disclosure will harm commercial confidentiality, personal data, or trade secrets; in which case the IRP Panel shall rule on objection and provide such information as is consistent with the Purposes of the IRP and the appropriate preservation of confidentiality as recognized in Article 4 of the Bylaws.
+Excluding materials exempted from production under Rule 8 (Exchange of Information) below, the IRP Panel, shall direct that all materials related to the Dispute be made available to Parties that have intervened unless a Claimant or ICANN objects that such disclosure will harm commercial confidentiality, personal data, or trade secrets; in which case the IRP Panel shall rule on objection and provide such information as is consistent with the Purposes of the IRP and the appropriate preservation of confidentiality as recognized in Article 4 of the Bylaws.

 Rationale: Essentially the same text as in the ISP.